-Option 4: Remove underlying base structure as appropriate to achieve desired final elevation or grade new location.
-Place 450 psy of Asphalt Base Type A. Place concrete pavement as described above.
+Remove underlying shoulder structure as appropriate to achieve desired final elevation or grade new location.
+The base structure will be 450 psy of Asphalt Base Type A. Seal the new HMA Base surface (intended for PCC Base) with an application of fog seal no less than 30 days after paving.
+Place concrete pavement as described above.